ItzikMalkiel/DeepNanoDesign/README.md

 ## Citation

-Please cite our paper if you use this code in your research:
+If you find this code useful in your research, please consider citing:
 ```
 I. Malkiel, M. Mrejen, A. Nagler, U. Arieli, L. Wolf and H. Suchowski, "Deep learning for the design of nano-photonic structures," 2018 IEEE International Conference on Computational Photography (ICCP), Pittsburgh, PA, 2018, pp. 1-14.
 ```